pointdao/contracts/README.md

 GalaxyParty enables Point DAO to acquire a galaxy from a seller.

 A galaxy owner can call `createAsk` to list their galaxy for sale to the DAO.
-The owner asks for some amount of ETH and some amount of POINT.
+The owner asks for some amount of ETH and/or some amount of POINT.
 If governance calls `approveAsk`, then anybody can `contribute` to filling the ETH portion of the ask.
-When the ETH amount is filled, and the DAO acquires the galaxy and distributes 1,000 POINT for every 1 ETH contributed as well as whatever POINT the seller asked for.
-There can only be one active Ask at a time.
+When the ETH amount is filled, and the DAO acquires the galaxy and distributes 1 \* (governance-configurable token scale) POINT for every 1 ETH contributed as well as whatever POINT the seller asked for.
+The token scale is set at 1,000, so contributing 1 ETH will allow you to claim 1,000 POINT once the ask is settled.
+There can only be one active ask at a time.

 For example: Alice owns `~zod` and values it at 1000 ETH.
 She wants liquidity, but she still wants to retain some Urbit voting power.
 She can call `createAsk(0, 900*10**18, 100_000*10**18)` meaning she would like to sell `~zod` for 900 ETH and 100,000 POINT.
 If governance calls `approveAsk`, then anybody can `contribute` some of the 900 remaining unallocated ETH.
-When 900 ETH is hit and `settleAsk` is called, Alice receives 900 ETH and 100,000 POINT, the DAO receives the galaxy, and the contributors can `claim` their POINT (the amount of ETH they contributed * 1,000).
+When 900 ETH is hit and `settleAsk` is called, Alice receives 900 ETH and 100,000 POINT, the DAO receives the galaxy, and the contributors can `claim` their POINT.

 The protocol takes a 3% fee on ETH raised and also mints an extra 3% of the total POINT minted for each settled ask, and sends both to the POINT-governed treasury.
+Governance can change these fees.

 The motivation for the project was for the DAO to vote on Urbit proposals with the protocol's galaxies in perpetuity, meaning galaxies stay in the protocol forever, but this is not enforced.
-There currently is no functionality for sending a galaxy out of the protocol, but the protocol is upgradeable by governance.
+There currently is no functionality that allows a galaxy to leave the protocol, but the protocol is upgradeable by governance.

-See the GalaxyParty [integration test](https://github.com/jgeary/point-dao-contracts/blob/master/src/test/GalaxyParty.integration.t.sol) to see a thorough example of how it works in code.
+See the GalaxyParty [integration test](https://github.com/pointdao/contracts/blob/main/src/test/GalaxyParty.integration.t.sol) to see thorough examples of how it works in code.

 ## Galaxy Holder

 This part of the protocol interacts with Urbit's Ecliptic contract.
-It exposes just enough functions for governance to set management, voting and spawn proxies, and cast votes, but currently does not allow anyone to call `ecliptic.setTransferProxy` or `ecliptic.transferPoint`.
+It exposes just enough functions for governance to cast votes and set management, voting and spawn proxies, but it does not expose `ecliptic.setTransferProxy` or `ecliptic.transferPoint` or any other functionality.

 ## Governance and Urbit Proposals

 The governance system uses standard general-purpose openzeppelin governance contracts, so it is battle-tested and compatible with tools like [Tally](https://www.withtally.com/).
-Governance has added privileges throughout the contract, like upgrading the protocol and submitting Urbit Ecliptic votes.
+Governance has added privileges throughout the protocol, like upgrading the protocol and submitting Urbit Ecliptic votes.

 ## Token

 POINT is an ERC20 token with extra voting functionality.
-The total supply should equal 1,000 x the total amount of ETH contributed towards acquiring galaxies, plus a small percentage of that which is owned by the governance-controlled treasury.
+The total supply should equal 1,000 \* the total amount of ETH contributed towards acquiring galaxies, plus 3% of that which is owned by the DAO treasury.

 POINT is mintable and pausable.
 Token transfers are paused at first, but governance can vote to unpause transfers.
 GalaxyParty can still mint while transfers are paused.

 ## To Do

 - Get protocol audited
 - Thoroughly test token holders' ability to vote on Urbit proposals via Point DAO governance
 - Research ideal governance parameters (timelock, voting period, quorum, proposers and executors, etc) to maximize fairness and compatibility with Urbit governance and minimize attack surface area.
-- Deploy scripts
-- Deploy on testnet, manually test